Where is Steve Harper now?

 Newcastle United’s longest-serving player Steve Harper finally hung up his gloves in 2016 at the age of 41, after a season as back-up keeper at North-East rivals Sunderland.

-Although Harper was not always first-choice keeper during his time at St James Park, he still amassed over 150 league appearances during his 20-year career at the club.
+Although he was not always first-choice keeper during his time at St James Park, he still amassed over 150 league appearances during his 20-year career at the club.

-He made a return to the club later that year when he was appointed as a first team coach to act as a link between the first team and the academy.
+He made a return to the club later that year in his current role as a first-team coach and link between the senior side and the academy.

 Since March 2019 he has also been working as a goalkeeping coach for the Northern Ireland national side.

-Away from football he co-owns Oddballs which is an underwear company that aims to raise awareness of testicular cancer and he is also a director of online clothing store Capology.
+He also co-owns Oddballs which is an underwear company that aims to raise awareness of testicular cancer.

 Follow on Twitter @steveharper37